Periodic safety update reports (PSURs)

 Outcomes of PSUR assessments concerning only centrally authorised medicinal products

-The Agency already publishes the outcomes of PSURs for centrally authorized medicines, which can be found together with the medicine’s European Public Assessment Report.
+The Agency already publishes the outcomes of PSUR assessments for centrally authorized medicines, which can be found together with the medicine’s European Public Assessment Report.
+Furthermore, outcomes of PSUSA procedures are published on the website of the European Commission (Union Register of medicinal products).

 Outcomes of PSUR assessments concerning a mixture of centrally and nationally authorised medicinal products

-The outcomes of PSUR assessments for both centrally and nationally authorised (mixed) medicines are published in the European Commission community register.
+The outcomes of PSUR assessments for both centrally and nationally authorised (mixed) medicines are published in the European Commission Union Register of medicinal products.

 Outcomes of informal PSUR work sharing procedures